ABBO News

 Founded by Axel Springer in 1946 in Hamburg, his eponymous publishing house grew into Germany’s most influential media group, with its right-wing, red-bannered tabloid Bild ranking as the country’s most-read newspaper by far with a daily circulation of just under 1 million at the end of 2023.

-Today, the media company has its sights set on expansion in North America, having bought political news outlet Politico for $1 billion in 2021, and is seeking to expand its influence there.
+Today, the media company has its sights set on expansion in North America, having bought political news outlet Politico for $1 billion in 2021.

 The deal to split Springer would hand the group’s media assets to Doepfner and members of the Springer family, including the 82-year-old Friede Springer, Axel’s widow, who consolidated control over the business after his death in 1985, before gradually transferring power to her anointed successor Doepfner.